Weebly/weeblybundler/README.md

 ## Usage

+### Uploading Apps

-Before using weeblybundler, you must first set your client id and client secret as environment variables.
+Before uploading apps, you must first set your client id and client secret as environment variables.
 You can find these values on your app's page in the developer-admin.

-`export WEEBLY_CLIENT_ID=client_id && export WEEBLY_CLIENT_SECRET=secret`
+`export WEEBLY_CLIENT_ID=client_id && export WEEBLY_SECRET=secret`

 Now you can use the app command to sync your local changes to your app.